 Grouped Violin Plots for Deeper Comparisons

-Violin plots are even more impactful when used to compare groups.
+Violin plots become even more powerful when comparing groups.
 For instance:

 Customizing Violin Plots